febsn/django-shop/docs/customer-model.rst

 Administration of Users and Customers
 -------------------------------------

-By keeping the Customer- and the User model tight together, it is possible to share Django's backend interface for both of them.
+By keeping the Customer and the User model tight together, it is possible to share Django's backend interface for both of them.
 All you have to do is to import and register the administration classes into ``admin.py`` of your application: